splunk/public-o11y-docs/gdi/postgresql/postgresql.md

 The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `postgresql` monitor type for the Smart Agent Receiver.

 This monitor pulls metrics from all PostgreSQL databases from a specific Postgres server instance.
-This monitor pulls basic information that is applicable to any database and gathers these metrics via SQL queries.
+This monitor pulls basic information that is applicable to any database and gathers these metrics using SQL queries.

 ## Benefits